nesanders/MAenvironmentaldata/docs/about.md

 You can contribute to {{ site.data.site_config.site_abbrev }} by issuing pull requests to that repository.
 There, you can also fork your own version of AMEND to generate improvements or adapt it to other states or localities.

-{{ site.data.site_config.site_abbrev }} was developed primarily by [Nathan E. Sanders](https://github.com/nesanders) with Guidance and support by members of the [Mystic River Watershed Association's](https://mysticriver.org/) Policy Committee.
+{{ site.data.site_config.site_abbrev }} was developed primarily by [Nathan E. Sanders](https://github.com/nesanders) with guidance and support by members of the [Mystic River Watershed Association's](https://mysticriver.org/) Policy Committee.